Skip to content

 You eat the spinach.
 You buy the expensive probiotic everyone swears by.
 You cut the gluten, then the dairy, then the nightshades, chasing a culprit you can never quite catch.
 And still, most afternoons, the bloating shows up around 3pm like a tax you didn’t agree to pay, and the brain fog settles in right when you need to think.
 You are doing everything the wellness internet told you to do.
 Your own gut is ignoring the memo.

 The short version: Viome is an at-home microbiome test that uses RNA sequencing (metatranscriptomics) to measure what your gut microbes are actively doing — which genes they’re expressing right now — rather than only which species are present, as a standard DNA-based stool test does.
 From that activity map it generates a personalised “avoid” list, a “superfoods” list, and supplement suggestions.
-It is a wellness-optimisation tool, not a medical diagnostic, and the published validation is largely company-run, so treat the food guidance as an informed starting hypothesis you test on yourself — not a verdict.
-Expect roughly $400–600 and two to three weeks for results.
+It is a consumer wellness product, not a medical diagnostic — it is sold under the general-wellness route as a laboratory-developed test and carries no FDA clearance or approval as a diagnostic device — and independent research on microbiome-based personalized nutrition is still an emerging field rather than a settled science, so treat the food guidance as an informed starting hypothesis you test on yourself — not a verdict.
+On price and turnaround, Viome’s own listings as of August 2026 are $199 for the Gut Intelligence test and $399 for Full Body Intelligence, with results in two to three weeks.
+This article is information, not medical advice.
+No food or supplement recommendation derived from a microbiome test has been proven to treat, cure or prevent any disease.
+If you have worrying or persistent symptoms — bleeding, unexplained weight loss, severe or escalating pain, persistent changes in bowel habit — see a doctor rather than a test kit.

 The villain isn’t your willpower.
 It’s a map you were never given.